 Address: 161 Sajik-ro, Sejongno, Jongno-gu, Seoul

 Namsan Tower is located on top of Namsan Mountain.
 It is commonly referred to as the N. Seoul Tower.
 This is one of the best places to visit in Seoul if you are on a date with that special someone.
 It has been featured in some Korean dramas.
-The top of the tower is the second-highest point in Seoul at a height of 236m.
+The top of the tower is the second-highest point in Seoul, at a height of 236m.
 It was built in 1969 as Korea’s first integrated transmission tower for T.V. and radio broadcasts in Seoul.
 Namsan Tower is the best place for panoramic views of Seoul.
-Moreover, it is a great place for a hike day or night.
+Moreover, it is a great place to hike, day or night.

 Top 5 Tips When Visiting Namsan Tower – Best Places to Visit in Seoul

-- Check out the multi-colored digital art which is projected onto the tower at night.
+- Check out the multi-colored digital art projected onto the tower at night.

-- Go up to the digital observatory which offers a 360-degree panorama view of Seoul.
-In addition, there are 32 LCD screens that tell the 600-year-old history of Seoul.
+- Go to the digital observatory, which offers a 360-degree panorama view of Seoul.
+In addition, 32 LCD screens tell the 600-year-old history of Seoul.

-- Have coffee on top of the Roof Terrace which also has a wooden viewing deck.
+- Have coffee on top of the Roof Terrace, a wooden viewing deck.

 - Don’t take the cable car (round trip – 8,500 won).
 Walk and enjoy the surroundings on Namsan Mountain.
 In addition, there are many viewing platforms along the way so visitors can take pictures of Seoul.

 - If you are going up with a significant other, make sure to leave lock locks at the top to signify the long-lasting promise of your relationship.
-(I have done this 5 times…)
+(I have done this five times…)